 Now bare with me here, it could get rocky.
-I'll cover the principles and then if there's any bits you aren't sure on just drop me a line and I can explain further.
+I'll cover the principles and then if there's any bits you aren't sure on just

 With a regular phone call, a specific physical path is provided by a phone company.
 That path goes between yourself and the number that you call.
 That system also utilises the traditional telephony infrastructure, which means the network of phone lines crossing the country - usually provided by BT in our country.